federvieh/selma/README.md

  * Give user possibility to directly send email from app if no content has been found
  * Add coach marks (overlay)
  * Somehow notify user in a nice way when changing filters (lessons/exercises)
- * Last played text should be used on app startup (or first lesson/text on first start)
  * Show nicer text in Playbar
  * let playbar drop shadow
  * use default background colours in list views (?)